 Services are indexed using the AIRS Taxonomy of Human Services (https://211taxonomy.org)

 For more information please contact the Halton Community Services Database Coordinator at email@example.com.

-Please note that the Halton Community Services Database is a collection of information about human services available to residents of Halton Region.
-Included are services that provide basic subsistance and survival (food, clothing, shelter) and related support services (emergency assistance, financial assistance, physical and mental health assistance).
+Please note that the Halton Community Services Directory is a collection of information about human services available to residents of Halton Region.
+Included are services that provide basic subsistence and survival (food, clothing, shelter) and related support services (emergency assistance, financial assistance, physical and mental health assistance).

 Please locate the record that requires changes by searching or browsing and find the Suggest an Update link near the top of the record (just below the organization name).
 Clicking the Suggest an Update link will bring you to the update page for that record: please follow the instructions on that page.

 Please note that the suggested changes will not take effect immediately but will be reflected in the record once the suggestion has been processed by our staff.